Identifying and funding critical and cutting edge brain disorders research

 Chosen by IMHRO's Scientific Advisory Board, each Rising Star recipient will receive up to $250,000 to fund research for their studies.

 IMHRO / Janssen Rising Star Translational Research Award

-One grant will be awarded for research toward novel therapies for psychiatric illness with the objective to advance the translation of scientific knowledge of underlying disease mechanisms in bipolar disorder, schizophrenia, and major depression toward benefits to patients and the healthcare system.
-Specifically, the program will support translational research on innovative targets, with the potential to advance discovery of therapeutic approaches in the near term.
+One grant was awarded for research toward novel therapies for psychiatric illness with the objective to advance the translation of scientific knowledge of underlying disease mechanisms in bipolar disorder, schizophrenia, and major depression toward benefits to patients and the healthcare system.
+Specifically, the program supports translational research on innovative targets, with the potential to advance discovery of therapeutic approaches in the near term.
 The emphasis will be on the approaches that provide a viable path toward renormalizing or compensating for novel biological alterations or those that have already been discovered.
 This award is not specifically focused to advance the understanding of the fundamental mechanisms of psychiatric diseases.